 1 Credit.
 Students examine the interactions of body systems as they explore identity, power, movement, protection, and homeostasis.
-Exploring science in action, students build organs and tissues on a skeletal Maniken; use data acquisition software to monitor body functions such as muscle movement, reflex and voluntary action, and respiration; and take on the roles of biomedical professionals to solve real-world medical cases.
-May count towards Health Services endorsement requirement.
-Prerequisite: Chemistry or Honors Chemistry.
+Exploring science in action, students build organs and tissues on a skeletal Maniken; use data acquisition software to monitor body functions such as muscle movement, reflex, and voluntary action, and respiration; and take on the roles of biomedical professionals to solve real-world medical cases.
+May count towards the Health Services endorsement requirement.
+Prerequisite: Biology or Honors Biology and Foundations in Science or Chemistry or Honors Chemistry.